Aud Gaundal

-Aud Gaundal (born 10 November 1949 in Inderøy) is a Norwegian politician for the Labour Party.
+Aud Gaundal (born 10 November 1949 in Inderøy Municipality) is a Norwegian politician for the Labour Party.

 She was elected to the Norwegian Parliament from Nord-Trøndelag in 1993, and was re-elected on two occasions.
 She had previously served in the position of deputy representative during the terms 1981–1985, 1985–1989 and 1989–1993.

-Gaundal was a member of the executive committee of Steinkjer municipality council from 1979 to 1993.
+Gaundal was a member of the executive committee of the municipal council of Steinkjer Municipality from 1979 to 1993.
 After the 2007 election she became Deputy Mayor of Steinkjer.